 Jonathan R. Black joined Caplin & Drysdale in 2019 as an Associate in the Tax Disputes & Tax Litigation and Complex Litigation practice groups.
-Prior to private practice, Mr. Black served as an attorney with the Office of Chief Counsel for the Internal Revenue Service, where he defended the IRS in Tax Court, drafted regulations and other published guidance, and advised the IRS and the Department of Justice on a myriad of legal issues.
+Prior to private practice, Mr. Black served for over five years as an attorney with the Office of Chief Counsel for the Internal Revenue Service, where he defended the IRS in Tax Court, drafted regulations and other published guidance, and advised the IRS and the Department of Justice on a myriad of legal issues.
 He also provided IRS attorneys training on administrative law and legal ethics.
 In addition to his near decade of experience in tax law and litigation, Mr. Black has prior careers in property development, procurement, and analytics.

 Mr. Black advises individuals and businesses on a wide range of matters relating to compliance with their U.S. tax obligations, including: